 Are you wondering what types of loan forgiveness opportunities are available to you?
 Look no further.
-In this article we review the major existing federal and private student loan forgiveness opportunities.
+We review the major existing federal and private student loan forgiveness opportunities.
 You’ll recognize some of the most popular ones and will probably encounter some you didn’t know existed.
 We hope you find a nugget or two which will help you manage your student loan burden.

 Public Service Loan Forgiveness (PSLF)